Our Services

 If your doctor suspects diverticulitis, they may recommend:

-If you're experiencing symptoms and want to understand whether they could be related to diverticulitis, you can use a free AI-powered diverticulitis symptom checker to help assess your symptoms in just a few minutes and determine if you should seek medical care.
+If you're experiencing concerning symptoms and want help understanding what might be causing them, try Ubie's free AI symptom checker to get personalized insights in just 3 minutes and learn whether you should seek medical care.

 This tool does not replace a doctor but can guide your next step.